Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

-The influence of angular expansion level and number of neurons is explored by fixing the radial expansion to 10 and the force weight (relative to energy) to 0.1.
+The influence of the angular expansion level and the number of neurons is explored by fixing the radial expansion to 10 and the force weight ratio (relative to energy) to 0.1.
 Fig. \ref{fig:convergence_panel}d plots the energy RMSE as a function of neuron numbers for different numbers of angular basis functions.
 The test RMSE is saturated with 20 neurons.
-The increase of $A$ does not reduce the RMSE significantly, which indicates that $A=8$ is enough to encode the 3-body interaction.
-The optimal combination of hyperparameters that yields the lowest energy and force RMSE are given in Table S4 of \textit{Supplementary Material S2}.
+The increase of $A$ does not reduce the RMSE significantly, which indicates that $A=8$ is enough to encode the 3-body interactions.
+The optimal combinations of hyperparameters that yield the lowest energy and force RMSE are given in Table S4 of \textit{Supplementary Material S1.2}.

-Fig. \ref{fig:rmse_dof} plots the training/testing energy RMSE of optimized ML-IAPs from each category as a functions of number of fitting parameters (see of \textit{Supplementary Material S4} for the plots of force RMSE).
-The error bars are computed based on five independent trainings.
-All ML-IAPs are able to reach a testing RMSE less than 5 meV/atom.
-GAP has the minimum test RMSE among all ML-IAPs.
-In particular, MTP can reach the same RMSE with the lowest number of DOFs.
-All training scripts are available at the url specified in \textit{Data Availability}.